dani-z/dani-z/README.md

 Currently working with [@CarlsbergGBS](https://github.com/CarlsbergGBS).

 Have an idea and need help building it?
-Shot me an email at hello@dzaremba.com and we can chat
+Send me an email at hello@dzaremba.com and we can chat

 When I'm not coding I like to spend time in nature with the camera in hand. http://dzaremba.com